JKHeadley/rest-hapi/README.md

 ## Creating endpoints

-Creating endpoints with rest-hapi can be accomplished three different ways: generating endpoints based off of model definitions, defining standalone endpoints, and adding endpoints to a model,.
+Creating endpoints with rest-hapi can be accomplished three different ways: generating endpoints based off of model definitions, defining standalone endpoints, and adding endpoints to a model.

 ### Model Endpoints
 Restful endpoints are automatically generated based off of any mongoose models that you add to your ``models`` directory